"Harvest what you have"

 Asian Plum Sauce

 One final reason to can your own sauces and condiments...if you find yourself in a situation where you cannot get to the grocery store to buy your favorite sauce, it will be nice to have an option sitting on your shelf.
 This holds true when you don't have time to make a trip to the store as well as when there is an emergency and the stores may be closed.
-Don't underestimate the comfort access to familiar ingredients can bring when in a difficult situation.
+Also, don't underestimate the comfort access to familiar ingredients can bring when in a difficult situation.